angeldollface/vcheck.rs/README.markdown

 ## USAGE :hammer:

 To use *VCheck.rs*, simply type in one of the passwords you use, press the button and wait.
 My algorithm will tell you if your password is secure or not.
-The app will tell you how high you ranked according to *VCheck.rs*'s algorithm and if the score is greater than eight, the algorithm deems your password to be secure.
-That's it. :heart_on_fire:
+The app will tell you how high you ranked according to *VCheck.rs*'s algorithm and if the score is greater than eight, the algorithm deems your password to be secure. :heart_on_fire:

 ## TRY THE CODE FOR YOURSELF! :inbox_tray: